-Supervised projects selected to suit the need of the upper level undergraduate student.
+This is the avenue through which supervised projects are selected to suit the need of the upper level undergraduate student.
 Projects are chosen in consultation with the student's supervising professor and the instructor.
 Credit hours depend upon the difficulty of the project and must be arranged with the instructor in advance of registration.